Ninja-Squad/ninja-squad.github.com/_posts/2025-02-20-angular-http-resource.md

   );
 ```

+Note that we will probably keep using the `HttpClient` for mutations.

 In these options, you can also define:

 - `defaultValue`, a default value of the resource, to use when idle, loading, or in error;